Find Grad Schools

 • Optometrist

-There were about 40,200 jobs for Optometrist in 2016 (in the United States).
+In 2016, there was an estimated number of 40,200 jobs in the United States for Optometrist.
 New jobs are being produced at a rate of 17.9% which is above the national average.
 The Bureau of Labor Statistics predicts 7,200 new jobs for Optometrist by 2026.
-The BLS estimates 2,000 yearly job openings in this field.
+There will be an estimated 2,000 positions for Optometrist per year.

 undefined